valerian736/valerian736.github.io/_projects/ESP32-blackdragon/index.md

 ---
 layout: post
 title: black dragon
-description:  developing a esp32 based board for robots , that has built in stepdown, motor drivers, and ESP32.
+description:   an ESP32 based board for rover type robots with built in BLE and WIFI connectivity.
     This board is intended for uses on robots with mechanum wheels with built in motor drivers and powered by a 2S - 4s lipo batteries.
-    This board has been used in several projects that involves mechanum wheels i.e. the surveilance bot with built in camera module made from esp32 cam.
+    This board has been used in several projects that involves mechanum wheels i.e. the surveilance bot with built in camera module.

 skills:
   - PCB design